How To Road Trip Through Cornwall’s Chicest Spots

-Our editorial director Kate Lough has been holidaying in Cornwall since childhood.
-Here, she shares her insider guide to the windswept county's best stop-offs.
+Editorial director Kate Lough, who has been visiting this corner of the windswept West Country since childhood, shares her insider guide to best stop-offs.

-Stretching out towards the Atlantic in the south-west, Cornwall is one of England’s most beguiling counties.
-I’ve been spending summers there since I was 10 days old and on a blue-skied day, there’s nowhere quite like it.
-From the pristine sandy beaches on its south coast - dubbed the ‘Cornish Riviera’ - to the more rugged coastline to the north, a surfer’s paradise, Cornwall has it all.
+Stretching out towards the Atlantic in the south-west, Cornwall is one of the UK’s most beguiling counties.
+I’ve been spending summers there since I was just a few days old and, on a blue-skied day, I think there’s nowhere quite like it.
+From its sheltered coves in the south on the ‘Cornish Riviera’ to the more rugged north, a surfer’s paradise, Cornwall has it all.

-Now we’re heading to the West Coast, lured by the magnetic force of Land’s End and its surrounding beauty.
-After driving along the Lizard Peninsula, drop your bags at beautiful B&B Chapel House overlooking Penzance harbour.
+Next up is the West Coast, where you will be lured by the magnetic force of Land’s End and its surrounding beauty.
+After driving along the Lizard Peninsula, drop your bags at the beautiful Chapel House B&B overlooking Penzance harbour.
 With just six rooms and two suites, it’s deliciously private and very stylish.
-You’ll be tempted to sink into the bath, but it’s time to go to the beach.
+You’ll be tempted to sink into the bath, but beautiful beaches await.
 Only 20 minutes by car, Sennen Cove is a great wide sweep of icing sugar-soft sand that feels more like California or Australia.
-Take a picnic lunch and make the most of the water because you have a special dinner ahead.
+Take a picnic lunch and make the most of the water because there are so many special places to have dinner locally later on.
 After freshening up back at the ranch, head around the corner to Newlyn to the Tolcarne Inn.
 Helmed by Ben Tunnicliffe, it’s a paradise for seafood lovers while being a proper, Cornish pub.